 - Exposure to dust (coal, grain, etc.) and fumes

 - The genetic lack of alpha-1-antitrypsin protein, which is normally found in the lungs

 How could we decrease the likelihood of those diseases, illnesses and disorders?

-It is surprising that even genetic susceptibility to diseases could be supressed and decreased by performing some measures and mitigating day-to-day things that individuals could simply (but not easily) control.
+It is surprising that even genetic susceptibility to diseases could be suppressed and decreased by performing some measures and mitigating day-to-day things that individuals could simply (but not easily) control.
 Some of the controllable measures are:

-- For the Hypertension (High blood pressure)
+- For Hypertension (High blood pressure)

 - Exercise regularly

 - Maintain healthy diet

 - Control and assess the effect of caffeine on your blood pressure

 - Keep your sodium intake in-check